superjamie/rocswap/README.md

 ## Requirements

 Linux with the `amdgpu` driver ROCm interface enabled.
-Debian Bookworm Backports, Debian Trixie/Sid, and Ubuntu 24.04 with this already done.
+Distros with this already included by default are: Debian Bookworm Backports, Debian Trixie/Sid, and Ubuntu 24.04.
 For other distros you might need to use the `amdgpu-install` script [from the AMD website](https://rocm.docs.amd.com/projects/install-on-linux/en/latest/install/install-overview.html).

-If using Debian or Ubuntu, make sure your GPU is on the [Debian ROCm supported GPU list](https://salsa.debian.org/rocm-team/community/team-project/-/wikis/Supported-GPU-list) in Trixie/Sid.
+Make sure your GPU is on the [Debian ROCm supported GPU list](https://salsa.debian.org/rocm-team/community/team-project/-/wikis/Supported-GPU-list) in Trixie/Sid.
 The Bookworm Backports kernel has the same support level as Trixie.

 Add your user to the `video` and `render` groups on your system: `usermod -aG video,render "$USER"`.
 Log out and log in again.
 Confirm with the `groups` command.

 ## Instructions

-Look up your GPU in the [LLVM amdgpu targets](https://llvm.org/docs/AMDGPUUsage.html#processors) and replace my `gfx1010` in the `Containerfile` with your GPU's architecture name.
+Look up your GPU in the [LLVM amdgpu targets](https://llvm.org/docs/AMDGPUUsage.html#processors), or look at your GPU's code name in `rocminfo`, and replace my `gfx1010` in the `Containerfile` with your GPU's architecture name.

 Build the container: